aurbac/workshop-aws-core-services/tutorials/RDS_HOL.md

 ## 2. Create a Subnet Group

 2.1\.
-Sign into the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds.
+Open the Amazon RDS console at  https://console.aws.amazon.com/rds.

 2.2\.
 Click on **Subnet groups** and click on **Create DB Subnet Group**.